BGforgeNet/bg2-tweaks-and-tricks/docs/traps.md

 Exploring dungeons can be annoying in IE, especially if it's a familiar one, and you spend a lot of time for Find Traps to tick.

-Improved traps offres multiple components to change trap mechannics.
+Improved traps offers multiple components to change trap mechannics.

 - [Instant detection](#instant-detection)
 - [Increase detection range](#increase-detection-range)